Makyoh topography

 Makyoh can be made quantitative by inserting a square grid into the path of the illuminating beam.
 The distortion of the grid image is related to the surface topography: the displacement of the grid node positions as compared to those obtained using a flat reference mirror, is proportional to the the surface gradient.
 The topography can be calculated by integrating the gradients.

-Research at MFA
+Research and activities at MFA

 • geometrical optical model of the image formation